armanjindal/garden/content/_index.md

 #  Me
 My name is Arman Jindal.
 I am currently a student at Columbia University, studying a joint program in Computer Science & Philosophy.
-I designed it around the question of [[Knowledge and Computation]].
+I designed it around the question of [[private/Knowledge and Computation]].

 I'm working as a part-time software engineer and technical writer for an open-source, Berlin-based start-up called Airy and as a peer fellow for the Columbia Writing Center.